IvoLimmen/mystart/README.md

 # Starting the application

+## For development tests

+    mvn -pl :server exec:java

+## For release

+Extract the generated server-[VERSION].tar.gz.
+This will create a directory called mystart.
-After a full build execute the following to start the server:
+Go into the `bin` directory and execute the `mystart` script to start it.

-    ./server/target/appassembler/bin/mystart

 # Credits